• Skip to primary navigation

 • Turn off the heat and leave the chicken to cool in the water (about 15 minutes).

-• Remove the chicken from the water and cut into thin slices, or shred with two forks, and use in place of the leftover chicken.
+• Remove the chicken from the water and cut it into thin slices, or shred it with two forks, and use it in place of the leftover chicken.

 The residual heat from the boiling water will poach the chicken.
 Chicken poached in this way will be tender and juicy.